modelcontextprotocol/example-remote-server/mcp-server/README.md

 # This server requires the auth server to be running!

 # Option 1: Start both servers from repo root
-cd ../.. && npm run dev:separate
+cd .. && npm run dev

 # Option 2: Start servers individually
 # Terminal 1: